Rosencrantz and Guildenstern Are Dead: Radio adaptations

 A 1983 radio adaptation was broadcast on the BBC World Service on 17 October directed by Gordon House, with Nigel Anthony as Rosencrantz, Nicky Henson as Guildenstern, Jack May as The Player, John Duttine as Hamlet, Peter Vaughan as Claudius, Marcia Warren as Gertrude, Eileen Tully as Ophelia, Cyril Shaps as Polonius and Alex Jennings as a Tragedian.

+In June 2022, a production directed by Rosalind Ayres for the L.A.
+Theatre Works was broadcast from and recorded at the Invisible Studios, West Hollywood.
+The cast included Adhir Kalyan as Rosencrantz, Matthew Wolf as Guildenstern, Martin Jarvis as The Player, Anna Lyse Erikson as Alfred/Ophelia, Seamus Dever as Hamlet, JD Cullum as Claudius/Soldier, André Sogliuzzo as Polonius/Player-King/Horatio/Ambassador and Susan Sullivan as Gertrude.

 Film adaptation

 Film rights to the play were originally bought by MGM in 1968 for a reported $350,000 plus 10% of the profits.
 John Boorman was announced as director with Bob Chartoff and Irwin Winkler to produce.
 The film was not made, however.

 The play was eventually adapted for a film released in February 1990, with screenplay and direction by Stoppard.
 The motion picture is Stoppard's only film directing credit: "[I]t began to become clear that it might be a good idea if I did it myself—at least the director wouldn't have to keep wondering what the author meant.
 It just seemed that I'd be the only person who could treat the play with the necessary disrespect."
 The cast included Gary Oldman as Rosencrantz, Tim Roth as Guildenstern, Richard Dreyfuss as the Player, Joanna Roth as Ophelia, Ian Richardson as Polonius, Joanna Miles as Gertrude, Donald Sumpter as Claudius, and Iain Glen as Hamlet.